QRTEA Shareholder/Stockholder Letter Transcript:

 changes in, or failure or inability to comply with, government regulations, including, without limitation, regulations of the

-Federal Communications Commission, and adverse outcomes from regulatory proceedings;
+adverse outcomes from regulatory proceedings;

 changes in the nature of key strategic relationships with partners, distributors, suppliers and vendors, including our

-reliance on social media platforms as a marketing tool;
+increased reliance on social media platforms as a marketing tool;

-withdrawal of the United Kingdom from the European Union and the impact of inflation and increased labor costs;
+defined below) and the impact of inflation and increased labor costs;

 increases in market interest rates;